Mostafa-HEH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 8 script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 - Task 9 script prints the result of POWER divided by DIVIDE, followed by a new line.
 - Task 10 script displays the result of BREATH to the power LOVE.
 - task 11 script converts a number from base 2 to base 10.
+- Task 12 script prints all possible combinations of two letters, except oo.